 Balance beams are one of the hardest gymnastics equipment to perform on.
 It really takes thousands of hours of practice to get good at it.
 Your kid must increase their skills and practice with perseverance if they want to become better gymnasts.
 You should encourage your kid to develop their mental and physical skills at the same time if you want to have a good gymnast.
 Follow my tips and acquire a great base of skills for your kid.

 The number one trick you can do is competing!
-Yes you have heard me right!
+Yes, you have heard me right!
 The more experienced your kid gets the less fear he or she will have!
 Competitive situations are a msuıt for any athlete out there.
 The goal of this is to create the most realistic environment so you can calm down your kid!
 You should always prepare the kid for the next encounter!
+You can prepare a home contest where your kid needs to do a series of gymnastic movements.
+This should be really basic and geared towards improving the kid’s self-confidence.

-You can also cheer for your kid to create a real contest atmosphere for them.
-You can also try turning up the music for a real experience!
-You can also invite all of the family members and make your kid perform in front of them!
-This kind of little training tips will definitely help your kid to overcome their fear of balance beam!
+These kinds of little training tips will definitely help your kid to overcome their fear of a balance beam!
 If your kid gets too anxious, give him or her a little break and make the kid take a deep breath!
 A small pause is not that bad.
 You can also teach your kid about breathing techniques that are perfect for calming down any athlete.
 4-4-4 breathing is a perfect way to start things up.

 Training is the easiest part in my opinion.
 However, it needs to compliment the mental power of the kid.
 The tricks are not the hardest part about the balance beam!
 So you need to start out with basic skills that your kid can do with little effort.
 This will ensure proper self-esteem development for the kid.
-You need to remember that mental skills are the hardest ones for a athlete to earn.
+You need to remember that mental skills are the hardest ones for an athlete to earn.
 You can develop these mental skills over time and it will definitely help them in training sessions and matches!